 C a p a b i l i t i e s

-learning opportunities for students and professionals to deepen their math, statistics, and computer science skills.
+learning opportunities for students and professionals to deepen their data science & machine learning skills.

 C a r e e r

-AI4US students/professionals move into the AI workforce with other black technologists at Venus AI, or Fortune 500 Tech companies.
+AI4US students/professionals move into the AI workforce with other black consultants at AI4US, or Fortune 500 Tech companies.

 C o m m u n i t y